Harry A. Ironside: Biography

-During the days, young Ironside worked full-time at a photography studio, and at night he preached at Salvation Army meetings, becoming known as the "boy preacher".
+During the daytime, young Ironside worked full-time at a photography studio, and at night he preached at Salvation Army meetings, becoming known as the "boy preacher".
 At age 16, he left the photography business and became a preacher full-time with the Salvation Army.
-Commissioned a Lieutenant in the Salvation Army, Ironside was soon preaching over 500 sermons a year around Southern California.
-At 18, the grueling schedule had taken its toll on his health, and Ironside resigned from the Salvation Army, entering the Beulah Rest Home to recuperate.
+Commissioned a Lieutenant in the Salvation Army, Ironside was soon preaching over 400 sermons a year around Southern California.
+At 18, the grueling schedule had taken its toll on his health, and Ironside resigned his commission, entering the Beulah Rest Home to recuperate.

 In 1896, at 20, he moved to San Francisco, becoming associated again with the Plymouth Brethren.
 While there, he began helping at British evangelist Henry Varley's meetings and there met pianist Helen Schofield, daughter of a Presbyterian pastor in Oakland, California.
 The two soon married.
-In 1898, Ironside's mother died, and less than a year later, Harry and Helen's first son, Edmund Henry was born.
+In 1898, Ironside's mother died, and less than a year later, Harry and Helen's first son, Edmund Henry, was born.
 In 1900, the family moved across the bay to Oakland, where Harry resumed a nightly preaching schedule.
 They resided there until 1929.

-In 1903, Ironside accepted his first East Coast preaching invitation, but on returning, the family only had enough funds to make it as far as Salt Lake City, Utah, where he spent the next ten days doing street preaching.
+In 1903, Ironside accepted his first East Coast preaching invitation, but on returning, the family had only enough funds to make it as far as Salt Lake City, Utah, where he spent the next ten days doing street preaching.
 Just as the last of their money for a hotel ran out, they received an anonymous envelope with $15, enough to return to Oakland.
 In 1905, a second son, John Schofield Ironside, was born.

 During this time, Ironside also began his career as a writer, publishing several Bible commentary pamphlets.
-In 1914, he rented a storefront and established the Western Book and Tract Company, which operated successfully until the depression in the late 1920s.
+In 1914, he rented a storefront and established the Western Book and Tract Company, which operated successfully until the Depression in the late 1920s.
 From 1916 to 1929, Ironside preached almost 7,000 sermons to over 1.25 million listeners.
 In 1918, he was associated with evangelist George McPherson; and in 1924, Ironside began preaching under the direction of the Moody Bible Institute.
-In 1926, he was invited to a full-time faculty position at the Dallas Theological Seminary, which he turned down, although he was frequently a visiting lecturer there from 1925 to 1943.
+In 1926, he was invited to a full-time faculty position at the Dallas Theological Seminary, an offer he turned down, although he was frequently a visiting lecturer there from 1925 to 1943.